DeNA/setup-job-workspace-action/README.md

 ```

 ## Why need it
-When using GitHub hosted runner, its provided new VM for each jobs.
-On the other hand, self-hosted runner run on same machine and also reused same directory as workspace ($GITHUB_WORKSPACE). `actions/checkout` clean workspace before checkout using `git clean -ffdx` in default, it works fine with common size of repository.
+When using GitHub-hosted runner, it provided a new VM for each job.
+On the other hand, self-hosted runner runs on the same machine and also reused the same directory as job workspace ($GITHUB_WORKSPACE). `actions/checkout` cleans workspace before checkout using `git clean -ffdx` in default, it works fine with common size of repository.

-However, when repository size is too large it has problem.
-Some of build workflow will download large binary tool for current build and output large build cache for next build, so `actions/checkout` default cleaning is insufficient sometimes.
+However, when repository size is too large it has some problems.
+Some of the workflows will download large binary tools for a current build and output large build cache for the next build, so `actions/checkout` default cleaning is inefficient sometimes.

-And also some of git options for example `sparse checkout` is very efficient for job that only needs few of files in large repository.
-However, self-hosted runner has just only workspace directory for a repository and `actions/checkout` does not supports some of advanced git options, large repository that has many GitHub Actions jobs may have git performance issue.
+And also some of git options for example `sparse checkout` is very efficient for jobs that only need a few files in large repository.
+However, self-hosted runner has just only a workspace directory for a repository, and `actions/checkout` does not support some advanced git options, large repository that has many GitHub Actions jobs may have git performance issues.

-If jobs can have each workspace, job can reuse .git that created by `git clone` with advanced options.
-It resolves git performance issue.
-Jenkins has been used same directory structure and it has been succeed. `setup-job-workspace-action` also realize it in GitHub Actions.
+If jobs can have each workspace, a job can reuse .git that was created by `git clone` with advanced options.
+It resolves git performance issues.
+Jenkins has been using same directory of structure and it has succeeded. `setup-job-workspace-action` also realizes it in GitHub Actions.

 ## Development
 ```bash